scribe-security/docs/docs/platforms/discover.md

-  --password PASSWORD   Jenkins token (JENKINS_PASSWORD) (default: ) --url URL             Jenkins base URL (default: null) --broad               Perform a fast broad discovery instead of a detailed one (default: False) --types {all,computer_set,users,jobs,job_runs,credential_stores,all} [{all,computer_set,users,jobs,job_runs,credential_stores,all} ...]
+  --password PASSWORD   Jenkins token (JENKINS_PASSWORD) (default: ) --url URL             Jenkins base URL (default: null) --broad               Perform a fast broad discovery instead of a detailed one (default: False) --types {all,computer_set,users,jobs,job_runs,credential_stores,plugins,security_settings,all} [{all,computer_set,users,jobs,job_runs,credential_stores,plugins,security_settings,all} ...]
                         Defines which asset to discover, scoped by scope parameters (default: ['all']) --credential_stores.skip
-                        Skip credential stores in discovery/evidence (default: False) --users.skip          Skip users in discovery/evidence (default: False) --computer_set.skip   Skip computer sets in discovery/evidence (default: False) --jobs.skip           Skip jobs in discovery/evidence (default: False) --scope.folder [FOLDER ...]
+                        Skip credential stores (default: False) --users.skip          Skip users (default: False) --plugins.skip        Skip plugins (default: False) --security_settings.skip
+                        Skip security_settings (default: False) --computer_set.skip   Skip computer sets in discovery/evidence (default: False) --jobs.skip           Skip jobs (default: False) --scope.folder [FOLDER ...]
                         Jenkins folder/job list.
 Default is all folders.
 The folder scoping is defined as a path of folders and can include the job name in order to scope specific jobs.
-Wildcard is supported only as a suffix.
-                        examples: folder-a* will discover all folders that are included in a root folder that starts with folder-a. folder-a/* will discover all folders and jobs under the root folder folder-a (type:
-                        JenkinsFolderScope, default: ['*'])
-  --exclude.folder [FOLDER ...]
+Wildcard is supported only as a suffix. examples: folder-a* will discover all folders that are included in a root folder that starts with folder-a. folder-a/* will discover all folders and jobs under the root folder folder-a (type: JenkinsFolderScope, default: ['*']) --exclude.folder [FOLDER ...]
                         Jenkins folder/job list to exclude from discovery.
 Format is like the --scope.folder argument (type:
                         JenkinsFolderScope, default: [])
   --scope.job_runs.past_days PAST_DAYS
                         Number of past days to include in the job run discovery, 0 for no time limit (type: int, default: 30) --scope.job_runs.max MAX
                         Mam number of job runs to include in the job run discovery.
 This argument will limit the number of job runs in the past_days range.
 0 for no limit (type: int, default: 10) --scope.job_runs.analyzed_logs
                         Include analyzed job run logs (default: False) --job_runs.skip       Skip commits in discovery/evidence (default: False)